Annual Health Check

 Annual Health Checks

-Annual Health Checks– In 2008, the introduction of Annual Health Checks for adults with learning disabilities were introduced in England.
+Annual Health Checks– In 2008, the introduction of Annual Health Checks for adults with learning disabilities (LD) were introduced in England.

 Since April 2014, the Annual Health Checks have been extended to young people from 14 years old, providing their GP to get to know the young people approaching the transition to adult services and to support them, and their families, through the process.